niccolo-bucciantini/XNS4.0/documentation/source/files_outputs.md

     - subroutine **POLINT** - a polynomial 2nd order interpolation routine (modified from the Numerical Recipes).
 <br><br>
 - **SYSTEM.f90**
-    - module **SYSTEM** - contains various parameters of the run, to be specified by the user, and definitions of common arrays (see section *User parameters*).
+    - module **SYSTEM** - contains various parameters of the run, to be specified by the user, and definitions of common arrays (see section "User parameters").
     - subroutine **EOSTABLEREAD** - reads the EoS file specified by the FILEEOS parameter.
 Note that the first line in the file must be the number of points present in the file, and this must be equal to the parameter NPTRHO.
 The subsequent lines must contain the minimum and maximum density and their indexes (second line), the minimum and maximum pressure and their indexes (third line), the minimum and maximum internal energy and their indexes (fourth line), the minimum and maximum enthalpy and their indexes (fifth line).
 Then, the table is read.
 Please, refer to the routine code to see the specific structure that the EoS file must have.
     - subroutine **RHO2EOS** - given $\rho$, it computes the pressure $p$, the internal energy $\varepsilon$ and the enthalpy $h$ according to the tabulated EoS.
     - subroutine **PRS2EOS** - given $p$, it computes the $\rho$ according to the tabulated EoS.